 Waste rock and spent ore dumps

-In Chile, the location, operation and closure of dumps must be authorised by the environmental authorities and SERNAGEOMIN.
+The waste rock we remove to extract ore and the spent ore generated by our leaching process are stored in specially prepared dumps at our mine sites.
+In Chile, the location, operation and closure of these dumps must be authorised by the environmental authorities and SERNAGEOMIN.

 Our processes produce hazardous industrial waste, such as used oil and batteries, and non-hazardous waste, such as sludge and timber.
 All are managed in accordance with legal requirements.
 Whenever possible, we reduce waste or recycle it to avoid its final disposal.